Spartans vs. Wildcats: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Additional Michigan State Insights & Trends

-- Michigan State has a 6-4 record against the spread while going 7-3 overall over its past 10 games.
+- Michigan State has a 6-4 record against the spread while going 7-3 overall in its last 10 contests.

-- In their past 10 games, the Spartans have gone over the total five times.

-- The 70.2 points per game the Spartans record are only 1.3 more points than the Wildcats allow (68.9).
+- The Spartans average 70.2 points per game, only 1.3 more points than the 68.9 the Wildcats allow.

-- When Michigan State totals more than 68.9 points, it is 7-8 against the spread and 12-4 overall.
+- When Michigan State puts up more than 68.9 points, it is 7-8 against the spread and 12-4 overall.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.